Embracing the Promise of Tomorrow by Supporting Our Students Today

 - John M. Wilson Book Scholarship

 - Honoring his 38 years at Springfield College, most notably as Director of the Multicultural Affairs Center, this fund was established in 2015 by alumni, family and friends of Mr. Wilson.
-This fund recognizes students who have contributed to the Office of Multicultural Affairs or to a culture of inclusive excellence around issues of diversity and inclusion with an award toward academic supplies and textbooks.
+This fund recognizes students who have contributed to the Office of Diversity, Equity, and Inclusion or to a culture of inclusive excellence around issues of diversity and inclusion with an award toward academic supplies and textbooks.

 “The John Wilson Book Scholarship reduces the financial burden of the cost of course text, which helps me attain my goals for academic excellence.
 The scholarship allows me to have the materials needed to reach my full potential.
 With the reduced burden of paying for materials for my academic courses, I can be more productive and have the time needed to focus on getting good grades.”